laenavarro/laenavarro.github.io/_pages/teaching.md

 Supervision and Mentoring
 ======

-* Ruth McAlister and Jake Tapping, Development of a database on dispersal for the species of the Doñana Protected Area, ongoing (May-July 2023). **Turing program Internships (United Kingdom)**.
-Supervisors: L.M.
-Navarro and Zulima Tablado.
+* Sharif Khalid, Integration and harmonization of movement data for the carnivores of the Doñana Protected Area, ongoing (September-December 2023). **Turing program Internships (United Kingdom)**.
+Supervisors: Zulima Tablado and L.M.
+Navarro.
 * Sergio Ortega, <i>VertDisp: an open database on dispersal and movement for vertebrate species in Europe</i>, ongoing. **MSc thesis University Pablo de Olavide (Spain)**.
 Supervisor: L.M.
 Navarro
+* Ruth McAlister and Jake Tapping, Development of a database on dispersal for the species of the Doñana Protected Area, May-July 2023. **Turing program Internships (United Kingdom)**.
+Supervisors: L.M.
+Navarro and Zulima Tablado.
 * Nico Spaarkogel, <i>Societal boundaries of rewilding: a review of attitudes towards rewilding actions</i>, defended in Oct.2020. **Pre-MSc program thesis, Wageningen University (The Netherlands)**.
 Supervisors: Laetitia M. Navarro and Melissa Marselle.
 * Ashley Webb, <i>Projecting the irreplaceability of Colombian forests</i>, defended in Oct.2020. **MSc thesis Bangor University (UK)**.
 Supervisors: Isabel M.D.
 Rosa and Laetitia M. Navarro.
 * Teresa Jörger-Hickfang, <i>Essential Biodiversity Variables in support of conservation policy</i>, Feb.2018. **MSc level internship, Martin Luther University (Germany)**.
 Supervisor: L.M.
 Navarro.